RSR Bonneville Gear Indicator

 Tight Packaging

-It's a tight packaging operation to crowd a bunch of integrated circuits, microprocessors, resistors, diodes, capactitors, push buttons etc. inside a 2" round gauge, so we resorted to a six layer circuit board and put components on both sides.
+It's a tight packaging operation to crowd a bunch of integrated circuits, microprocessors, resistors, diodes, capactitors, push buttons etc. inside a 2" round gauge, so we resorted to a six layer circuit board and put a total of 47 components on both sides.
 Fully encapsulated, it is designed to survive in the real world.
 Complexity hidden beneath simplicity.

-The RSR Bonneville Gear Indicator can be user programmed for either 5 or 6 speed transmissions.
+The RSR Bonneville Gear Indicator can be user programmed for either 5 or 6 speed transmissions that have 32-2 teeth crank triggers.
 No matter what your transmission ratios, your sprocket or pulley sizes, belt or chain drive, the RSR Bonneville Gear Indicator can be programmed for your bike.
-If you do not have a transmission speed sensor we can provide a hall effect sensor that simply mounts on the rear axle spacer and "reads" the bolts on the rear pulley or sprocket.
+Useful especially on earlier carbureted Twin Cams without Delphi system or the first generation Weber Marelli systems.

 Harleys do not have gear indicators beyond the neutral light and a high gear light on some models.